Ivy-Mungai/Pizza_Sales_Project_sql_Powerbi/README.md

 # Pizza_Sales_Project_sql_Powerbi

 ## **Objective**
-The goal of the project is to analyze pizza sales data using SQL and Power BI to generate valuable business insights for data-driven decision-making.We focus on evaluating key performance indicators (KPIs) that are crucial for understanding customer behaviour and sales trends.
+The goal of the project is to analyze pizza sales data using SQL and Power BI to generate valuable business insights for data-driven decision-making.
+We focus on evaluating key performance indicators (KPIs) that are crucial for understanding customer behaviour and sales trends.

 ### **Technology Stack**